-- b.
+- a.
+The fund must be governed by a priority-setting cycle that keeps pace with the rate of change in the sector, but that provides the stability necessary to undertake large-scale endeavours.
+Triennial reporting from the National Agricultural Research and Innovation Council would provide a suitable information base for such priority-setting over the medium to long term. - b.
 The fund should address the most pressing gaps in the innovation system that present barriers to uptake at the time.
 It will not diminish the essential existing roles of current research agencies or reduce the need for them, but rather reinforce them all by strengthening the system in which they all operate. - c.
-Stable funding arrangements must be aligned with the long-term, complex nature of research translation, commercialisation and uptake. - 2.
+Stable funding arrangements must be aligned with the long-term, complex nature of research translation, commercialisation and uptake. - 3.
 The academic, industry and government sectors partner to create a doctoral training and early career support centre for the agricultural sciences.
 Its functions should be to: - a. administer a substantial and targeted PhD top-up scholarships program that can compete with other options available to professional agricultural scientists.
-This would partially reduce the current financial barrier that prevents professionals from returning to study or bringing on-farm experience back to the research sector - b. run an agricultural enterprise engagement program to provide graduate students with ongoing exposure to the working farm systems that are relevant to their research, and to encourage research towards nationally important challenges that are on the horizon.

-- c. manage an early- and mid-career support network to maintain connections between PhD cohorts and provide opportunities for early- and mid-career researchers to connect with mentors, each other, and a wider range of agricultural systems than would otherwise be possible. - 3.
-The agricultural research community engage strongly with infrastructure planning processes at all levels to enable agricultural research to benefit from, and contribute to, shared national capabilities, including emerging data-infrastructure and maintaining the pool of skilled technicians that unlock value from national infrastructure capability. - The Australian Government consider reviewing and updating arrangements for national coordination of agricultural research and innovation in Australia.
-One option would be to establish an organisation that provides a central point of coordination for agricultural research and its applications.
-Its functions should be to: - a. coordinate the priority-setting exercises of all publicly funded research organisations and funding agencies and to strongly urge public research organisations towards simplified and transparent funding interactions between them. - b. directly manage a modest but influential collaboration incentives program with the intention of filling strategic research gaps
+This would partially reduce the current financial barrier that prevents professionals from returning to study or bringing on-farm experience back to the research sector - b. run an agricultural enterprise engagement program to provide graduate students with ongoing exposure to the working farm systems that are relevant to their research, and to encourage research towards the challenges that the National Agricultural Research and Innovation Council identifies as being on the horizon. - c. manage an early- and mid-career support network to maintain connections between PhD cohorts and provide opportunities for early- and mid-career researchers to connect with mentors, each other, and a wider range of agricultural systems than would otherwise be possible. - 4.
+The agricultural research community engages strongly with infrastructure planning processes at all levels to enable agricultural research to benefit from, and contribute to, shared national capabilities, including emerging data-infrastructure and maintaining the pool of skilled technicians that unlock value from national infrastructure capability. - 5.
+All organisations in the agricultural sector need to do more to understand and engage more effectively with the public on social acceptance of agricultural science and the enterprises it supports.
+This also applies to understanding that agriculture reaches far beyond the farm gate.